Jeyadharshni/IBM-HR-ANALYTIC/README.md

 ## Conclusion

 The project was successful in answering the set of questions about the employee's performance and attrition patterns.
-The results of the project can be found in the <a href=https://github.com/Jeyadharshni/IBM-HR-ANALYTIC/blob/main/Result.txt
+The results of the project can be found in the <ahref=https://github.com/Jeyadharshni/IBM-HR-ANALYTIC/blob/main/Result.txt